I2C-Framework/slave_bootloader/README.md

 # Salve Bootloader

-Contains the bootloader code for the I2C framework
+Contains the bootloader code for the I2C framework.

-## Building

-Open the projet with Mbed Studio and build it
+All the necessary documentation is available here : [https://github.com/I2C-Framework/documentation](https://github.com/I2C-Framework/documentation)